 | | |

-How To Paint A Tile Backsplash For An Instant Kitchen Upgrade
+How To Paint A Glass Tile Backsplash With These Simple DIY Steps

 Do you want to get an updated kitchen backsplash without tearing your old one out?
-This is one of our favorite DIY kitchen projects.
+This budget-friendly, beginner-friendly DIY tutorial is for you.
 Use our step-by-step tutorial to learn how to paint your glass backsplash tiles in just one afternoon.

 white painted backsplash tile in kitchen with granite counters and green and white cabinets.

-Yes, you can!
-I honestly cannot believe how easy and quick it was to paint the glass tile.
-Proper cleaning, prep, and using the right materials will make your painted tiles last a long time.
+I honestly cannot believe how easy and quick it was to paint glass tiles.
+Proper cleaning, prep, and using the right materials will make your painted tiles last.
 I wish I would have done this DIY years ago.

 can of primer sitting on store while tile backsplash is primed.